 Walking and cycling in Brisbane

-Brisbane is a great city for walking around in and expats will find that walking from point A to B is simple, especially in the city centre.
+Expats will also find that walking from point A to B in Brisbane is simple and enjoyable, especially in the city centre.